Home

 The Robertson family of (or from near) Kilspindie

-For reasons as stated below, it is possible that the Robertson family described on this page, as well as the Guild family, are from the Kilspindie area east of Perth, and that one named Robert Robertson and his wife Janet (nee Guild) moved from that area to the Ardeonaig/Auchmore/Killin area as described below.
-Research into this is continuing.
+For reasons as stated below, it is possible that the Robertson family described on this page, as well as the Guild family, are from the Kilspindie area east of Perth, and that one named Robert Robertson and his wife Janet nee Guild moved from that area to the Ardeonaig/Auchmore/Killin area as described below.
+Research into this subject has been ongoing since around 2013.

 There are no birth entries for May 1698 – May 1709 and November 1717 – October 1727.
 There are no marriage entries for April 1698 – October 1709 or from November 1717 – November 1782.
 And there are no death records in the Old Parish Registers.
 This makes piecing together the history difficult.
 For further information see this site.